30 Healthy Snacks No Adult Has to Feel Guilty About Eating

 Baked sweet potato fries

 This vitamin A-rich snack is a healthy-kid favorite, but there’s no reason you can’t also enjoy this Parenting recipe that swaps bad carbs for good ones: Preheat the oven to 425 degrees F. Cut four sweet potatoes into 1-inch-wide wedges, place flesh-side down on a roasting pan, then brush with a mixture of 2 tablespoons olive oil, 1 1/2 teaspoons chili powder, and 1 teaspoon kosher salt.
 Cook, turning once, for 20-25 minutes.
 Remove pan from oven and sprinkle with ½ teaspoon kosher salt.

-This unbelievable source of vitamins K, A, and C may become your new go-to late-afternoon healthy snack foods.
+This unbelievable source of vitamins K, A, and C may become one of your new go-to late-afternoon healthy snacks.
 From Self: Place 1 large bunch raw kale leaves, stems removed, on a cookie sheet, then drizzle with 1 teaspoon olive oil and a pinch of salt.
 Cook at 350 degrees Fahrenheit until crispy, about 10 to 12 minutes.
-Love it?
-Check out more creative kale recipes.
+Find out the 17 healthy foods that are dangerous to overeat.